A Series on the

 by God's spirit."

-Then the angel who was speaking with me returned and roused me, as a man who is awakened from his
+Then the angel who was speaking with me returned and roused me, as a man who is awakened from

-on the top of it, and its seven lamps on it with seven spouts belonging to each of the lamps which are
+its bowl on the top of it, and its seven lamps on it with seven spouts belonging to each of the lamps which are

 on the top of it; also two olive trees by it, one on the right side of the bowl and the other on its left side."

 Then I said to the angel who was speaking with me saying, "What are these, my lord?"
 So the angel who was speaking

 with me answered and said to me, "Do you not know what these are?"
 And I said, "No, my lord."
 Then he said to me,

 "This is the word of the Lord to Zerubbabel saying, 'Not by might nor by power, but by My Spirit,' says the

-After their period of prophetic testimony, the Beast from the Abyss will make war and kill the Two Witnesses
+After their period of prophetic testimony, the "Beast from the Abyss" will make war and kill the Two Witnesses

 The bodies of the Two Witnesses will be on a street in Jerusalem where Jesus was crucified